adamtow/autocuts-admin/docs/index.md

 - **activate**: set to true to open the Shortcuts app before running the Autocut's shortcut.
 Used for those shortcuts that do not run properly in the background.
 - **onSuccess**: what happens to the Autocut after successfully running.
 You can choose between doing nothing, disabling the Autocut, resetting it, or deleting it.
 - **limitkit**: options for controlling how often the shortcut can run via [LimitKit](#limitkit).

+### Creating Autocuts
+Autocuts can be created in a number of ways.
+Any shortcut or application that can write to the Shortcuts folder on iCloud Drive or a Dropbox folder can create an Autocut.

+Some examples include:

+- **Autocuts Admin**: the shortcut you are using now features an assistant that walks tou step-by-step in creating an Autocut.
+- **API**: Send the Autocuts Admin a specially-formatted dictionary to create and schedule Autocuts from a third-party shortcut.
+- **IFTTT or Zapier**: any trigger can write an Autocut text file to an Autocuts Dropbox source folder.

 ****